-As an IT specialist, cyberattacks rely on human error rather than software security.
+As an IT specialist, it will not surprise you that many cyberattacks rely on human error rather than software security.
+People may be aware of the best digital hygiene practices, but when they get tired and have trouble focusing, all that knowledge may go to waste.
 How can we change that?
-Educate your colleagues on digital security and digital well-being to support their physical and mental health.
+Educate your colleagues on both digital security and digital well-being to support their physical as well as mental health.

 The goal of digital hygiene is to help people find a balance between being online and offline.
-We can gain attention and even develop some health problems with functional digital hygiene.
+Without functional digital hygiene, we can lose attention, or even develop some health problems.
 Adopting digital wellness practices can enable employees to focus on their work and prevent potential exhaustion and distraction.

 Digital well-being according to tech giants